 Deciding when to apply is personal, so we encourage you to consider all your options.
 Some applicants may feel that applying after they have taken the LSAT is a better choice for them, as it will allow time to focus solely on the application.

-Please visit our website for additional information and FAQs on applying to Colorado Law, including information on applying to our JD program, as a transfer or visitor, as an international student, and as a veteran.
+Please visit our website for additional information and FAQs on applying to Colorado Law, including information on applying to our JD program, as a transfer, as an international student, and as a veteran.

 In evaluating applications, the Admissions Committee relies on (1) the completed application form, (2) the report of LSAT scores, (3) undergraduate GPA and transcripts, (4) personal essay(s), and (5) recommendations.
 The Committee also conducts a holistic analysis of special qualities and individual circumstances such as motivation, undergraduate program, diversity in economic, social, or cultural background, employment or other experience (e.g., military), leadership, and perseverance in overcoming personal handicaps or disadvantages.
 Graduate level work is also considered.
 The Admissions Committee is also seeking evidence of character, leadership, and diversity, which are the hallmarks of the Colorado Law student body.